andresmarino87/MotiusDemo/README.md

 ### Build & Structure

--Frontend
+- Frontend
--code is in the client folder
+	- code is in the client folder
--Backend code is in the server folder
+- Backend code is in the server folder
---asdds
+-- asdds